 2. Other Reasons for Hotel Investment

 While not a direct financial reason for hotel investment, diversification of investments is important.
-Hotel asset performance is not correlated with the stock market and even other real estate investments, which is a positive trend to consider.
+Hotel asset performance is historically not correlated with the stock market and even other real estate investments, which is a positive trend to consider.
 Many investors practice risk management and demand risk reduction across their portfolios using real estate, including hotels.
-It’s a protection based reason for hotel investment.
+Essentially, it is a protection based reason for hotel investment.

-As buying hotel real estate allows a fast and substantial deployment of your capital, it’s another reason for hotel investment.
+As buying hotel real estate allows fast and substantial deployment of your capital, it’s another strong reason for investing in the hotel market.
 Hotel asset values can typically push into high 7, 8 and even 9 figure sums.
-You’d instantly shift the market and raise prices if investing such figures in share transactions.
+The risk of negative market volatility is high when investing such figures into share transactions.
 Owners also protect via currency diversification.

-Hoteliers normally demand decision-making control of their asset.
-They can’t, at least normally, acquire that control when investing in shares or managed funds.
+Hoteliers normally demand decision-making control of their assets.
+They can’t – at least normally – acquire that control when investing in shares or managed funds.
 Holding day-to-day control and accountability, especially for independent hoteliers and family run properties, is an advantageous reason for hotel ownership.
 It adds ‘asset accountability’.

 3. Personal Reasons for Hotel & Resort Investment

 Some people love the thrill of the chase and the game of business.
 Many stockbrokers and day-traders match this persona.
-A different reason for hotel investment is the rush of pursuing deals, chasing hotel development options and achieving returns – especially in top-tier aspirationnal locations.
+A different reason for hotel investment is the rush of pursuing deals, chasing hotel development options and achieving returns – especially in top-tiered aspirational locations.
 Daily operations prove equally exciting for some hoteliers.

 It’s the egocentric reason for hotel investment.
 Owners of a small boutique may enjoy entertaining friends.
-At the opposite scale, the international trophy assets are popular among super high net worth individuals, sheiks and family offices.
-They’re willing to pay supreme prices for prestigious hotels in landmark ‘high barrier to entry’ locations.
+At the opposite scale, the international trophy assets are popular among extremely high net worth individuals, sheiks and family offices.
+They’re willing to pay top dollar for prestigious hotels in landmarks with ‘high barrier to entry’ locations.

-Like other asset classes, independent hotels across the world are run by small family businesses.
+Like other asset classes, many independent hotels across the world are run by small family businesses.
 It’s often 100% expected that the hotel will remain in the family.
-While keeping the asset maybe an emotional reason for hotel investment, ROI and other factors cannot easily be neglected in order to keep the business afloat.
+While keeping the asset in the family might be driven by emotional motivations, ROI, cash flow and other factors cannot easily be neglected in order to keep the business afloat.

-If you are private or institutional investor thinking of buying a hotel or resort, think about your reason for hotel investment.
+If you are a private or institutional investor thinking of buying a hotel or resort, first think about your reason for hotel investment.
 A combination of factors will likely exist.
-For hoteliers, it’s important to recognize your reason for hotel ownership – as that will drive your business plan, decision making, holding period objectives, hotel branding decisions and more.
+For hoteliers, it’s important to recognize your reason for hotel ownership – as that will drive your business plan, decision making, holding period, hotel branding decisions and other decisions.

 Patrick Landman @ Vojo